nookyo/qubership-workflow-hub/actions/charts-values-update-action/README.md

 # Helm Charts values update Action

-This GitHub Action automates the process of updating docker images versions in `values.yaml` files.
+This GitHub Action automates the process of updating Docker images versions in `values.yaml` files.
 It ensures that the chart and image versions are updated consistently and commits the changes to a release branch.

 ## Inputs

 ### `release-version`

 **Required**
-The release version to set for the Helm chart and for related docker images.
+The release version to set for the Helm chart and for related Docker images.

 ### `chart-version`